Example: Trust Decisions

 Step 4: Query Initial Trust

 Before any interactions occur, let us query how much Alice and Bob trust Carol.
-Remember, trust is decomposed into three components following Mayer's model: Ability, Benevolence, and Integrity.
+Remember, trust is decomposed into three components following Mayer's model: Competence, Benevolence, and Integrity.

 // Query Alice's initial trust in Carol